joebrew/vilaweb/analyses/fantasies/README.md

 autonomy, for the same reason he cannot “offer” permitting Catalan
 self-determination: a large majority of Spaniards want the opposite.
-In other words, the concepts of (a) granting Catalonia more autonomy or (b) making Spain less centralized are both illegal and extremely unpopular in most of Spain.
+In other words, the concepts of (a) granting Catalonia more autonomy or (b) making Spain less centralized, are both “illegal” and extremely unpopular in most of Spain.

 The prospect of a federalist or decentralizing reform might be politically useful to those who want to difuse the tense situation